Research

 Source: Own creation using Bing.

 This paper provides experimental evidence that nudging managers to plan in advance for a business opportunity can improve firm performance.
-I leverage an experiment involving 14,500 small e-commerce firms in Argentina and Brazil, which consisted of randomizing messages that encouraged managers to plan their pricing and advertising strategies for Black Friday, a major sales event.
+I leverage an experiment involving 9,700 small e-commerce firms in Argentina and Brazil, which took place during the two weeks before Black Friday (BF), a major sales event.
+The intervention consisted of randomizing messages reminding managers that BF was approaching and encouraging them to plan their pricing and advertising strategies.
 Consistent with enhanced planning, treated firms shifted from generic to discount-related advertising and increased their inventories before the event.
 This led to a 4% increase in sales for 20 to 60 days post-intervention.
-Additional evidence suggests that the nudge helped managers overcome procrastination.
-Finally, the effects are stronger among relatively larger firms that use search engine optimization (SEO) tools, suggesting that pre-established capabilities are important for reaping the benefits of the intervention.
+A causal forest estimation shows that the effects were stronger among relatively larger firms that use search engine optimization (SEO) tools, suggesting that pre-established capabilities may be a complement to light touch interventions.

 [paper]